defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 The SwiftUI layout system is intended to be more predictable, easier to understand and use than UIKit layout system.
 But in practice the situation is often a bit more complicated.

-For newcomers with no preconception of how layout historically worked on Apple platforms, official documentation about the SwiftUI layout system is namely incomplete or [obscure](https://developer.apple.com/documentation/SwiftUI/View/frame(minWidth:idealWidth:maxWidth:minHeight:idealHeight:maxHeight:alignment:)).
+For newcomers with no preconception of how layout historically worked on Apple platforms, official documentation about the SwiftUI layout system might namely be incomplete or [obscure](https://developer.apple.com/documentation/SwiftUI/View/frame(minWidth:idealWidth:maxWidth:minHeight:idealHeight:maxHeight:alignment:)).
 The number of views and modifiers, as well as their various behaviors, can be quite overwhelming.
 Even for seasoned UIKit developers it can be difficult to figure out how SwiftUI layout system works, as its core principles are quite different from UIKit well-known concepts of Auto Layout constraints, springs and struts.

-This article explores the essential rules and behaviors of the SwiftUI layout system and explain how you should reason about it.
+This article explores the essential rules and behaviors of the SwiftUI layout system and explains how you should reason about it.
 It also introduces a formalism that helps characterize views and their sizing behaviors in general.
-It finally provides a complete reference of the sizing behavior for most SwiftUI built-in views.
+It finally provides a list of the sizing behaviors for most SwiftUI built-in views.

 * TOC
 {:toc}